ashraf1600/DFT_By_Correlation/README.md

 ---

-This format should work well for copying into a document.
-Let me know if you need further adjustments!
+This Markdown format is ready to be uploaded to your GitHub README file.
+Let me know if you need further assistance!